deathworlders/online/content/books/deathworlders/chapter-02-aftermath.md

 heard of who seems to have a real handle on things now that the whole world's gone alien-crazy."

 "Yeah.
-And I don't like it." he said, unbuckling his seatbelt.
+And I don't like it," he said, unbuckling his seatbelt.

 She followed him out of the car.
 "What's not to like?"
 She asked.
 He shrugged.

-"Call me crazy, but it just don't seem right that anybody could "have a handle" on something this big, least of all a dumbass like me, you know?"
+"Call me crazy, but it just don't seem right that anybody could 'have a handle' on something this big, least of all a dumbass like me, you know?"

 She wanted to reassure him that he wasn't a 'dumbass.'
 It would have been